• Skip to primary navigation

 Description

-These digestive bitters are a great way to support your digestive system or add a chai flavor to cocktails and mocktails!
+These chai-spiced digestive and cocktail bitters can be used to help support digestion or to add a hint of chai flavor to cocktails and mocktails.
 They’re made with whole spices like cinnamon, cardamom, and star anise and get their bitter flavor from dandelion and angelica roots.
+The whole spices are covered in plain vodka then left to steep for 3-6 weeks.

 Ingredients